espressif/esp-idf/examples/protocols/esp_local_ctrl/README.md

 Quitting...
 ```

-The script also allows to connect over BLE, and provide a custom service name.
+The script also allows to connect over plain HTTP or BLE, and provide a custom service name.
 To display the list of supported parameters, run:

 ```
 python scripts/esp_local_ctrl.py --help
 ```

+**Note:** To use plain HTTP transport, disable the config option `CONFIG_ESP_HTTPS_SERVER_ENABLE`.

 ## Certificates